theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**:
 1. Continued writing tests for the DOM helper functions in the avocadocoderhelpers package.

 ### Day 68: October 25th, Friday

 **Today's Progress**:
 1. Finished writing tests for the DOM helper functions and updated the package version on npm
 2. Fixed a bug on the alphatwelve dashboard

+### Day 69: October 26th, Saturday

+**Today'sProgress**:
+1. Learned to use Kaplay to make games and started working on a memory game